Who Was Ivan Pavlov? Psychology And The Impact Of Classical Conditioning

 Pavlov's contributions to science were only made possible by his willingness to work with normal, healthy dogs in the most natural conditions possible.
 The success of Pavlov was largely a result of thinking outside the box to devise a way to yield measurable physiological effects that revealed the response by the brain.

 In 1930, very late in his career, Ivan Pavlov attempted to apply his laws to the explanation of human psychoses.
-He related the excessive inhibition characteristics of people who were actively psychotic as an inclination to protect themselves.
 He believed that they shut themselves off from the world to rid themselves of noise and activity that overstimulated them.
 This idea quickly became the basis for treating psychiatric patients in Russia using quiet, non-stimulating environments.

 In the late stage of his career, Pavlov also proclaimed that language in humans involved more than spoken words.
 He announced that long chains of conditioned reflexes involving words could produce elaborate generalizations that would be impossible to reproduce in animal life.